aashif-m/verisight-extension-cloudflare/README.md

 $  npm run build

 ```
+# To Install from source

 1. Open your browser's extension menu
 2. Enable Developer's mode
 3. Click on Load unpacked
 4. Locate the `dist` folder in the project
 5. Successfully loaded the extension!

+# To install pre-built release

+1. Download the verisight.zip file from the latest Github release
+2. Extract the verisight.zip fil
+3. Open your browser's extension menu
+4. Enable Developer's mode
+5. Click on Load unpacked
+6. Locate the extracted folder in the project
+7. Successfully load the extension!

 ## License